 Figure 6-51a—Secure beacon frame format for HRCP

-The P2P Synchronization Parameters field is defined in 6.3.1.1a.
+The Pairnet Synchronization Parameters field is defined in 6.3.1.1a.

 Change the following figure and the paragraph in clause 9a.3.2 of 802.15.3e D02 as follows:

-Figure 9a-3Figure9a-2 specifies the length information and data input to the GCM operation for secure beacons.
-The Auth Data Length in octets, l(a), shall be set to the length of the Frame Header, SECID, SFC, Time Token, all of the P2P Synchronization Parameters field plus the sum of the lengths of the IEs that are included in the beacon.
+Figure9a-2 specifies the length information and data input to the GCM operation for secure beacons.
+The Auth Data Length in octets, l(a), shall be set to the length of the Frame Header, SECID, SFC, Time Token, all of the Pairnet Synchronization Parameters field plus the sum of the lengths of the IEs that are included in the beacon.
 The Enc Data Length in octets, l(p), shall be set to zero.
 The data input to GCM shall be taken in the order it is received in the frame, omitting the HCS, FCS and Integrity Code.